 This is still all whispers and hear-say, but rumor has it we could be seeing a new Nintendo Switch, even a Nintendo Switch 2, on the way before long.
 A Wall Street Journal report back in October stated that the company was planning a rejigged Switch that would make use of a higher-quality LCD screen that would not only look better and brighter than what’s currently on offer, but deliver improved battery life too.
 Existing peripherals are expected to work with the revised machine, with some slight hardware improvements and potential new software features.

-Of course, it’s a rumor at this stage, with Nintendo of America President Reggie Fils-Aimé stating the focus is on the current generation of hardware.
-But, with units to shift he would say that, right?
+Of course, it’s a rumor at this stage, with Nintendo President Shuntaro Furukawa stating a new model wasn't currently on the cards.
+But, with units to shift they would say that, right?
 And, if you look at the Nintendo Switch in the light of Nintendo’s previous handheld hardware, from the Gameboy to the 3DS each machine has had regular hardware reworkings.
 It may not come soon, but we’d put money on the fact this will be on the way before very long at all.

 - Best Nintendo Switch games: the titles to lure you in after you've bought the console